eajitesh/Reporting-Solution-on-AWS/cicd_reporting_apps_aws.md

 ## CI/CD of Reporting APIs on AWS EB

-The Jenkins job can be found at [http://ci.fieldrepo.com:8080/job/reporting_apis/|http://ci.fieldrepo.com:8080/job/reporting_apis/].
 Following are different aspects of achieving continuous integration/continuous deployment (Jenkins as CI/CD server) of Reporting APIs to AWS Elastic Beanstalk:

 * *Configure push-based trigger from Bitbucket to Jenkins*: Follow the steps mentioned in above section.
 Note that Jenkins is setup on AWS EC2 instance.
 * *Setup AWS EB CLI on Jenkins Server*: Setup AWS EB CLI on Jenkins server